 More people are spending time outside than ever before.
 In its annual outdoor participation report, the Outdoor Industry Association documented a net increase of 1.7 million people participating in outdoor activities from 2016 to 2017.
 An individual outdoor enthusiast very often lives an eco-friendly outdoor lifestyle, but environmental impact is a numbers game.
 Individual efforts are overshadowed by the sheer volume of those seeking outdoor experiences.
 We’re loving places to death.
-To ensure the livelihood of our beloved natural playgrounds, we need to become better environmental stewards ourselves and get our friends and community on board as well.
+To ensure the well-being of our beloved natural playgrounds, we need to become better environmental stewards ourselves and get our friends and community on board as well.

 Following the seven Leave No Trace principles is a great place to start, but there’s much more you can do.
 Whether you enjoy climbing mountains, kayaking rivers, or hiking trails, it’s easy to take steps to reduce your environmental footprint.

 1. Buy Gear Meant to Last

 Exploring the backcountry requires owning the proper equipment.
 Outdoor lovers are often regarded as gear junkies – and I’m no exception.
 The more time you spend outdoors, the faster your gear wears out and you need to replace it.
 If you’re new to a sport, it’s tempting to save money and invest in low-quality products.
 But buying gear meant to last is more economical in the long run.
 It’s also more eco-friendly — reducing the number of tents, pads, and sleeping bags that end up in landfills.
 Therm-a-Rest designs and manufactures sleeping pads meant to last a lifetime.
-I’ve been resting on my NeoAir XTherm for years and have yet needed to repair it- despite countless nights bivvying in the alpine.
+I’ve been resting on my NeoAir XTherm for years and despite countless nights bivvying in the alpine, I have not yet needed to repair it.

 2. Repurpose Retired Equipment